 About a year and a half later, everything changed.
 I got the opportunity to shoot for Racer X Illustrated, the top motocross magazine in the industry.
 Davey Coombs the owner of Racer X and president of the Pro Motocross series, gave me a chance to photograph two events for them.
 One of my images ended up featured in the table of contents of the November 2023 issue.
 I’ll never forget walking into a bookstore and seeing a photo I took printed in the same magazine I’d been reading since I was ten.
 Truly a bucket list moment.

 Since then, my work has expanded.
-For the past three seasons, I’ve been photographing high school football across Bowling Green and the surrounding areas, as well as Division II and III college sports.
-Shooting with my Nikon Z9 on Friday nights and Saturdays has been a blast.
-Especially in a city loaded with Division I talent.
+For the past four seasons, I’ve been photographing high school and college sports ranging from the D1-D3 level.
 What keeps me coming back is the energy of the game, the passion of the athletes, and the chance to preserve a moment they’ll never forget.

 I love capturing people doing what they love because I’ve been there.
 I know what it feels like to compete, to want to freeze a moment in time, and to cherish it years later.
 Whether it’s a game winning play or a quiet moment of focus, my goal is to deliver images that tell a story and mean something long after the lights go out.